My Designlab Experience 🎨

 My mentor, Chad was pretty cool.
 I checked out his website and he has some killer work, like this pepper:

 But to be honest, we only ended up Skyping each other once because I was always busy or had something going on that was of higher priority.
 This was on me.

 Regardless, becoming the marvelous mentor he is, Chad always made sure to give me helpful feedback, even after the course was technically over for me! :)

 These are already on their website, but I will share again here.

 Each unit had designated projects and with each project, there were several articles that were optional to read.
 Most of the articles were pretty helpful and were all available for free online.

 I’m still pretty new to the world of design.
 Even though I already knew the difference between UX/UI, how a wireframe is different from a prototype, and how important design is in general, Designlab was still made me realize how much more complex design can really be even when your only goal is simplicity.

-I explored each project more in depth on this page, but you’re also free to look at it on my Behance portfolio as well.
+I explored each project more in depth on this page.

 The difference, I believe, between something like DailyUI challenges and Designlab is the amount of feedback you’re going to get.
 I feel the main thing you’re paying for is the community and feedback.
 The articles they provide as mini-lessons before each project are all actually free online somewhere, but, nonetheless, they were very well selected.